Maurice Hinchey: Early life, education and career

 Hinchey was born to a working-class family on the Lower West Side of Manhattan, the son of Rose (Bonack) and Maurice D. Hinchey.
+His mother was of Ukrainian descent and his father was the son of Irish immigrants.
 He grew up in Saugerties, New York.

 After graduating from high school, Hinchey enlisted in the U.S. Navy and served in the Pacific on the destroyer USS Marshall.
 After being honorably discharged, he spent two years working as a laborer in a cement plant.
 While in college, he earned his tuition working as a toll collector on the New York State Thruway.
 He graduated from the State University of New York at New Paltz with a B.A. in 1968 and an M.A. in 1970.

 Hinchey first sought public office in 1972, with an unsuccessful race for the New York State Assembly.
 Ulster County was a Republican stronghold, but Hinchey ran successfully in 1974, becoming the first Democrat to represent Ulster County since 1912.
 Hinchey remained in the Assembly until 1992 and was a member of the 180th, 181st, 182nd, 183rd, 184th, 185th, 186th, 187th, 188th and 189th New York State Legislatures.

 He was particularly noted for his work on protecting the natural environment.
-For 14 years, he chaired the Committee on Environmental Conservation.
+For 14 years, he chaired the Environmental Conservation Committee.
 Hinchey also served on the Ways and Means, Rules, Banks, Health, Higher Education, Labor, Energy and Agriculture committees.

 During his chairmanship of the Committee on Environmental Conservation, the committee conducted a successful investigation into the causes of "Love Canal," the nation's first major toxic dump site.
 During his tenure, he aided in the passage of the country's first law concerning regulation of acid rain.
 His committee also gained public attention for its investigation of the infiltration of the waste removal industry by organized crime.